 Yet that is one of the primary businesses in the San Joaquin Valley.
 Its culture, attitudes, and the misfortune of living in a region so welcoming for abusive agricultural practices weigh on me and urge my commentary in this blog.
 The fertile soil of this valley is soaked with the blood of enslaved animals.
 And as I step forth each day that I live here, I can see, hear, and smell the sticky warmth of death rising around me, filling me with rage and sadness.

-I’m currently nearing completion of the first draft of a novel in which some of these subjects and themes intersect.
+I’m currently working on several fiction projects that explore these subjects and themes.
 Updates on my progress will be published here along with excerpts, commentary, other news, and notes about life in the Central Valley.

 I hope you’ll read them all.